GeloUno/GeloUno/README.md

 ### Hi there 👋,

-### I'm Gelo, sometimes you can find me as HelloGello or GeloUno.
+### Hi, my fist name is Grzegorz, many people call me Gelo, sometimes you can find me as HelloGello or GeloUno.

 #### I'm Design and Developer.